- Date : 08/03/2020

-- The life insurance policy can be of any form: pure term insurance, traditional plan, ULIP plan etc.
+- The life insurance policy can be of any form: pure term insurance, traditional plan, ULIP plan, etc.

-Following are the main conditions of claiming tax deduction for health insurance premium under Section 80D of the Income Tax Act:
+Let’s understand the tax deduction for health insurance.
+Here are the main conditions of claiming tax deduction for health insurance premium under Section 80D of the Income Tax Act:

 - Central Government Health Scheme (CGHS);

-- Cost of preventive health check-up
+- Preventive health check-up costs.

-- Only mediclaim and critical illness policies qualify for deduction under Section 80D of the Income Tax Act.
+- Only Mediclaim and critical illness policies qualify for deduction under Section 80D of the Income Tax Act.
 Premium for personal accident policies, unfortunately, do not qualify for a tax deduction.

+The most frequently asked question is how much tax will I save with health insurance.
 To help understand the deduction better, the provisions of Section 80D are explained in the table below:

 |For whose benefit payment can be made||Self, spouse and dependent children||Parents|

-|Mediclaim insurance premium||25,000||25,000|
+|Mediclaim insurance premium||Rs 25,000||Rs 25,000|

-|Preventive head checkup||5,000 (included in the limit above)||5,000 (included in the limit above)|
+|Preventive health check-up||Rs 5,000 (included in the limit above)||Rs 5,000 (included in the limit above)|

 Hence, the total deduction available for parents (senior citizens) is Rs.
 50,000.
 If you and/or your spouse are senior citizens too, you could avail the same benefits taking the total available deduction to Rs.
 1,00,000 inclusive of the Rs.
 5,000 too for a family check-up.